By: Dr. Pamela Egan, DNP, CDE

 Vitamin D3 is needed for many bodily functions and to boost the immune system.
 At levels above 50, D3 has been shown to prevent Flu including H1N1 Flu.
 It’s anti-cancer properties are impressive not to mention the prevention of heart disease and high blood pressure.
 Many fibromyalgia patients find relief in their symptoms at levels of 50 or above.
 I’ve been prescribing higher levels of D3 for four years according to the guidelines presented by the Council for Responsible Nutrition.
 I personally take 10,000iu per day.

 So eat your eggs and take your cod liver oil like our grandmothers used to do.
 If you can’t or won’t do that get some sun.
 If you can’t or won’t do that, take medical-grade supplements (see below).

-Pamela Egan, MN, NP, CDE, ABAAHP Diplomat is a board certified Adult & Family Nurse Practitioner, Certified Diabetes Educator, and has completed a Fellowship in Anti-Aging & Functional Medicine.
+Dr. Pamela Egan, DNP, CDE, ABAAHP Diplomat is a Doctor, Board-Certified Adult and Family Nurse Practitioner, Certified Diabetes Educator, and has completed a Fellowship in Anti-Aging & Functional Medicine.
 She can be reached at 985-892-3031 or www.pamelaegan.com.

 1116 W. 21’st Avenue